 Thematic Cons

-- Operational teams may need separate tools for closing the feedback loop
+- Support teams and operational teams may need separate tools for closing the feedback loop

 Thematic Pricing